MoseleyBioinformaticsLab/pdb_eda/README.rst

 CHANGELOG
 ---------
-Since version 1.0.1, over 2000 lines of new code has been written and most of the code base has been revised and refactored.
+Since version 1.0.1, over 2000 lines of additional code has been written and most of the code base has been revised and refactored.
 Computationally intensive parts of the code have been cythonized to improve execution performance.

 The application programming interface (API) has been greatly expanded and much of the functionality streamlined.